hainakus/clore.ai_minerstats/README.md

 atidumpall    | AMD - Dump all bios from all available GPUs on the system.

-mhelp         | List all available commands.
+mhelp         | List all available commands

 ```